An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 We drank alcohol almost every day, and definitely indulged in quite a few sake-tasting experiences along the way.

-Use this as a general guide to help plan your one month in Japan budget.
+In summary, use this as a general guide to help plan your Japan budget.

 Week 1 | Days 1-5: Tokyo